 I've never worked with a dietitian before.
 What do appointments look like?

 In your first appointment, we will discuss your past and present relationship with food, body, and movement.
 If applicable, we'll also discuss your diabetes management and what you might want to be different.
 My hope is that you leave this session with some ideas for where we'll be headed together.

 In subsequent appointments, we'll check in on how you're feeling about your relationship with food, body, movement, and diabetes and work together to find actionable steps you can take to move in the direction of your goals.

 The work we do is usually slow-moving since it's addressing many areas of life and is meant to carry forward no matter what life brings.

 Yes!
 Currently all appointments are virtual.
 I hope to resume in-person appointments in early 2023, but will continue offer virtual appointments indefinitely.

 Will you tell me what to eat?

-Yes and no. We will work together to figure out what works for you based on your current health, how in touch with your own hunger/fullness cues you are, etc. Rarely does this mean that I give someone a set meal plan to follow, but can help you find foods that will feel nourishing.
+Yes and no. We will work together to figure out what works for you based on your current health, how in touch with your own hunger/fullness cues you are, etc. Rarely does this mean that I give someone a set meal plan to follow, but can help you find foods that will feel nourishing and support your body.

 Can I work with you if I don't have diabetes?